 Made of stiff material that will provide support without losing shape.

-For more of our top climbing gear recommendations, check out these popular articles:
+For more of our top climbing gear recommendations, check out these popular buyer's guides: